geotools/geotools/docs/user/tutorial/filter/query.rst

 ..
 HINT::

-   You may of noticed that Filter is actually an interface.
-Because the Filter data structure is defined by a specification we cannot support the definition of new kinds of Filter objects and exepect them to be understood by the external services we communicate with.
+   You may have noticed that Filter is actually an interface.
+Because the Filter data structure is defined by a specification we cannot support the definition of new kinds of Filter objects and expect them to be understood by the external services we communicate with.

    The good news is that Filter can be extended with new Functions; and our implementation can be taught how to work on new kinds of data using *PropertyAccessors*.